ytejasvi02/devops-projects/README.md

 ## Hit the Star! ⭐
 If you are planning to use this repo for learning, please hit the star.
 Thanks!

-## DevOps Certification Vouchers

-🚀 If you are preparing for CKA, CKAD, CKS, or KCNA exam, save 20% today using code **DCUBE20** at https://kube.promo/devops.
-It is a limited-time offer.

 ## List of DevOps Project Ideas

 All the DevOps Real World Projects are Documented in [Real World DevOps Projects](https://devopscube.com/devops-projects/) blog